Nick Green (baseball): Miami Marlins

 On December 13, 2011, Green signed a minor league contract with the Miami Marlins, with an invitation to spring training.
 He spent the bulk of the season with the Triple-A New Orleans Zephyrs before getting called up on August 4, 2012, when Emilio Bonifacio was placed on the DL with a sprained left thumb.
-However, after going 3-for-21 in six games, Green sprained his left thumb as well and was placed on the disabled list on August 16, 2012.
-He was outrighted off the Marlins' roster on October 17, 2012, and elected free agency.
+However, after going 3-for-21 in six games, Green sprained his left thumb as well and was placed on the disabled list on August 16.
+He was outrighted off the Marlins' roster on October 17, and elected free agency.

 Green signed a minor league contract on January 15, 2013, with an invitation to spring training.
 He started the season with the Triple-A New Orleans Zephyrs.
 His contract was selected by the Marlins on April 18 when Adeiny Hechavarria was placed on the disabled list.
 He was designated for assignment on May 2, and assigned outright to the Zephyrs on May 5.
+On May 7, the Marlins again selected Green's contract following an injury to Donovan Solano.
 Green was once more designated for assignment on May 29, and his contract was assigned to the Zephyrs on May 30.
-He declared free agency on October 2, 2013.
+He declared free agency on October 2.